grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 ### The mutual relationship between Single Responsibility Principle and composability

 The reason I am writing all this is that responsibilities are the real granules of composability.
-The composability of objects that I have talked about a lot already is a means to achieve composability of responsibilities.
-So, this is what's our real goal.
+The composability of objects that I have talked about a lot already is a mean to achieve composability of responsibilities.
+So, this is what our real goal is.
 If we have two collaborating objects, each having a single responsibility, we can easily replace the way our application achieves one of these responsibilities without touching the other.
 Thus, objects conforming to SRP are the most comfortably composable and the right size.[^notrdd].

 A good example from another playground where single responsibility goes hand in hand with composability is UNIX.
 UNIX is famous for its collection of single-purpose command-line tools, like `ls`, `grep`, `ps`, `sed` etc. The single-purposeness of these utilities along with the ability of UNIX commandline to pass output stream of one command to the input stream of another by using the `|` (pipe) operator.
 For example, we may combine three commands: `ls` (lists contents of directory), `sort` (sorts passed input) and `more` (allows comfortably viewing on the screen input that takes more than one screen) into a pipeline: